WeblateOrg/weblate/docs/admin/machine.rst

-Turn on this service by adding ``weblate.machinery.saptranslationhub.SAPTranslationHub`` to :setting:`MT_SERVICES` and set the appropriate access to either the sandbox or the productive API.
+Turn on this service by adding ``weblate.machinery.saptranslationhub.SAPTranslationHub`` to :setting:`MT_SERVICES` and set the appropriate access to either the sandbox or the production API.

 .. note::